What is AEO? Answer Engine Optimization Explained (2026)

 Use question-based headings and atomic paragraphs

 Question-based headings mirror how people actually search in answer engines.
-Users type or speak full prompts, not just keyword stems.
-Headings like “Will AEO replace SEO?” or “How do I measure AEO success?” create a tighter match between user intent and on-page structure.
+Users type or speak full prompts, not keyword stems, so headings like “Will AEO replace SEO?” or “How do I measure AEO success?” create a tighter match between intent and structure.
+That is why AEO pages read best as layered Q&A documents rather than essays: each heading resolves a distinct intent, and each answer stands on its own if extracted.

 Atomic paragraphs are the writing equivalent of modular code.
-Keep them short, specific, and focused on one claim or one explanatory step.
-This makes them easier to reuse in summaries, FAQs, and voice responses.
-It also pairs well with FAQ schema, which gives search systems an explicit map of questions and accepted answers.
+Keep them short, specific, and focused on one claim.
+This makes them easier to reuse in summaries, FAQs, and voice responses, and it pairs well with FAQ schema.
+Human readers scan better too.

 Implement schema markup that answer engines actually use